franiglesias/legacy-testing-kata/readme.md

 This will install PHPUnit.
 PSR4 autoload for the QuoteBot namespace and lib folder is loaded via classmap.

-An the, execute the run.php script to see how this program works:
+And then, execute the run.php script to see how this program works (to say something):

 ```
     php run.php